BE-Network/verity-ansible/README.md

 requirements for each plugin or module you use in the documentation to find out which requirements are needed.

+> [!NOTE]
-This collection is designed to work in conjunction with Verity 6.5 and greater.
+> This collection is designed to work in conjunction with Verity 6.5 and greater.

 ## Included content